INTRODUCING THE LYTE PROBE

 Chief Operations Officer

 Jake comes to the team from Snohomish, WA.
 Jake is an avid backcountry skier, whitewater kayaker, and all around adrenaline connoisseur.
 Jake graduated from Boise State University with a Bachelors of Science in Exercise Physiology.
-He is in charge of the marketing aspects of our team, and he leads with an iron fist, or kayak paddle.
+He is in charge of our newsletter and testing aspects of our team, and he leads with an iron fist, or kayak paddle.